huggingface/blog/st-inference-api.md

 faqs_embeddings = load_dataset('namespace/repo_name')
 dataset_embeddings = torch.from_numpy(faqs_embeddings["train"].to_pandas().to_numpy()).to(torch.float)
 ```
 We use the query function we defined before to embed the customer's question and convert it to a PyTorch `FloatTensor` to operate over it efficiently.
 Note that after the embedded dataset is loaded, we could use the `add_faiss_index` and `search` methods of a `Dataset` to identify the closest FAQ to an embedded query using the [faiss library](https://github.com/facebookresearch/faiss).
-Here is a [nice tutorial](https://huggingface.co/docs/datasets/faiss_es).
-This is a valuable alternative.
+Here is a [nice tutorial of the alternative](https://huggingface.co/docs/datasets/faiss_es).

 ```py
 question = ["How can Medicare help me?"]